How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

 Another important type of workout on good half marathon training plans is cross-training.

-Cross-training refers to any type of exercise other than running, but it is best to focus on low-impact cross-training activities such as indoor or outdoor cycling, swimming or deep water running, or using the elliptical machine.
+Cross-training refers to any type of exercise other than running, but it is best to focus on low-impact cross-training cardio such as indoor or outdoor cycling, swimming or deep water running, or using the elliptical machine.

 A person diving into a pool.